petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 - Get video from camera (beautified, packed with transfer function)
 - Remove transfer function
 - Remove Beautifier (apply Debeautifier)
-- Calculate and apply Matrix3x3 to match LED wall primaries In this stage of the pipeline any value sent to LED wall will be captured by camera with the same value.
+- Calculate and apply Matrix3x3 to match LED wall primaries.
+In this stage of the pipeline any value sent to LED wall will be captured by camera with the same value.
 Of course, the display should be linear.
 - Re-apply Beautifier on post if needed.